natereinhardt/eve-static-data-translator/README.md

-# Eve Statis Data Translator
+# Eve Static Data Translator

-Translates basic static eve api data to json and places it in a mongo database.
+Translates basic static Eve Api data to JSON and places it in a mongo database.

-Intended use it to maintain old and new items for the EOS app
+Intended use it to maintain old and new items for the EOS app (https://github.com/natereinhardt/eve-operations-suite)

 ###Tech Stack###
 - Express